calebjmatthews/endless-desert/concept.md

   - Chemistry research for Perfumery, need original perfume to be able to duplicate
   - Logistics research that increases building output if located next to the source of its consumption resources
   - Logistics research that increases output if group leader lives next to where he/she is working
+  - Product quality:
+    - Products can have something akin to a critical success that produces a "quality" version of the resource
+    - A double-critical is also possible: 110% change of quality product would = 90% chance of "quality" and 10% change of "exquisite"
+    - A "quality" product is worth 10x the value of a normal product, and has the sentence "The quality is impressive." added to the end of the description
+    - An "exquisite" product is worth 100x the vault of a normal product, and has "The quality is exquisite; this is fit for royalty!" added to the end of the description
   - Somewhat hidden overall goal is to find the secret of undoing death, the quest for which cannot be tainted by killing.
 There could be a previous explorer (or duo?) who searched for the secret, and an elusive beast that has to willingly give you its eye.

 Where is the bottleneck?